locnnil/workshop/docs/explanations/index.rst

 Explanations
 ============

-These guides provide insight into |project| concepts and help you understand how they fit together.
+These detailed guides elaborate on various |project| concepts and explain how they fit together.

 .. toctree::
    :maxdepth: 1